Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.70-blue.svg)](../release-notes/4.70.md)

-The _Transcript Explorer_ is a powerful analysis tool that helps you improve your agent's performance, provide better customer service, and enhance the overall user experience.
+The _Transcript Explorer_ is an analytics tool in Cognigy Insights that helps you improve your agent's performance, provide better customer service, and enhance the overall user experience.
 It allows you to analyze transcripts of conversations between end users and agents in detail.
 The Transcript Explorer has a search feature that lets you look for specific phrases within a list of transcripts.